FactoryXCode/MfPack/MfPack/Samples/SinkWriterToEncodeVideoSample/README.md

 # SinkWriterToEncodeVideoSamples

-Version: X 3.1.5
+Version: X 3.1.6

 Description:
   These samples demonstrates how to use the SinkWriter to encode a video file from a bitmap.
   This sample has 2 levels:

-  Example 1 Creates a simple green bitmap (640x480) and store it to a file with a length of 20 seconds.
+  Example 1 creates a simple green bitmap (640x480) and store it to a file with a length of 20 seconds.

-  Example 2 Demonstrates how to use the IMFSinkWriter to create a video from one or more bitmap files using the D2D1 API.
+  Example 2 demonstrates how to use the SinkWriter to create a video from a bitmap file.

 Supported output formats are: MP4, AVI and WMF.